-Professor singles out 'average white guy' in lecture, says skin color benefits him over black students
+Professor singles out 'average White guy' in lecture, says skin color benefits him over Black students

 "I don't know, it makes me feel sad," the student answered.

-Richards is a popular sociology on campus and is known for making controversial statements.
+Richards is a popular sociology teacher on campus and is known for making controversial statements.

 He claimed in one interview last summer during protests and riots following George Floyd’s death, for example, that "people are not getting all the stories of people who are really peacefully assembling and just getting the s**t beat out of them by the police for no reason whatsoever."